lowczarc/ai-tests/README.md

 ## Getting Your PolyFact Token

+AI-Tests uses PolyFact to generate AI responses.
+PolyFact is a managed backend, it abstract from the client all the hassle of managing different APIs, models, databases, etc...

-AI-Tests uses polyfact to generate AI responses.
-To use it, you need to get a polyfact token.
+To use it, you need to get a PolyFact token.

 Follow these steps to get your PolyFact token:

-1. Go to app.polyfact.com.
+1. Go to app.PolyFact.com.
 2. Connect with GitHub.
 3. Copy the token.